Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves

-We mention some applications of our work.
-With a theory of general $\bbQ$-divisors, one can compute log canonical rings of stacky curves $X,$ as in \cite{VZB}, where the support of the \textbf{log divisor} (the cusps of $X$) consists of stacky points.
+Section rings, most notably the \textbf{canonical ring} where the divisor $D = K_C$ is a canonical divisor, are widely used to produce embeddings of a curve into (weighted) projective spaces.
+With a theory of general $\bbQ$-divisors, one can compute log canonical rings of stacky curves $C$, as in \cite{VZB}, where the support of the \textbf{log divisor} (the cusps of $C$) consists of stacky points.
 This is useful to number theorists who consider log canonical rings of modular curves, such as in the Drinfeld setting \cite{Franklin-geometry-Drinfeld-modular-forms}.
 Another application of our generalization is the case of non-tame stacky curves, such as \cite[Remark $5.3.11$]{VZB} where the characteristic of the ground field divides the order of the stabilizer of some point on the curve.
-In particular, a work in progress by Kobin and Zureick-Brown studies modular forms mod $p$, exploiting the phenomenon that elliptic curves with $j = 0$ have extra automorphisms in characteristic 2 and 3.
-Modular curves in characteristic 2 and 3 are \emph{wild} and their log-canonical rings are not addressed by \cite{VZB}; Kobin and Zureick-Brown rely very heavily on the explicit computations of \cite{O'Dorney} and of our paper.
-Additionally, our paper ``finishes'' this line of inquiry, in the sense that we don't expect there to be any nice answer to this type of question for small-degree divisors on higher genus stacky curves.
+In particular, a work in progress by Kobin and Zureick-Brown studies modular forms mod $p = 2$ and $3$, exploiting the phenomenon that elliptic curves with $j = 0$ have extra automorphisms in characteristic $2$ or $3$.
+In these characteristics, modular curves are \emph{wild} and their log-canonical rings are not addressed by \cite{VZB}; Kobin and Zureick-Brown rely very heavily on the explicit computations of \cite{O'Dorney} and of the present paper.
+Additionally, our paper ``finishes'' this line of inquiry, in the sense that we do not expect there to be any nice answer to this type of question for small-degree divisors on higher-genus stacky curves.

 Our work is organized similarly to \cite{O'Dorney}.
 First, we discuss the case of a divisor $D = \alpha P$ supported at one point.
-We find that the section ring $S_D$ depends on the best lower approximations to $\alpha$, as in the genus $0$ case; but the form of the first few generators depends on where the fractional part $\{-1/\alpha\}$ lies in the interval $[0,1)$ (Section \ref{sec:1point}).
+We find that most of the generators of the section ring $S_D$ are indexed by the best lower approximations to $\alpha$, just as in the genus $0$ case; but there can be up to three exceptional generators depending on whether the fractional part $\{-1/\alpha\}$ lies within various subintervals ($[0,1/3)$, $[1/3,1/2)$, etc.) within the unit interval $[0,1)$ (Section \ref{sec:1point}).